evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/data/README.md

 | [Raw Data](https://data.cityofnewyork.us/Housing-Development/Buildings-Subject-to-HPD-Jurisdiction/kj4p-ruqc) | [Processed Data](https://github.com/evasilva1/Portfolio-Interactive-Data-Vis-Sp2021/blob/main/data/OLT_Boro.csv) |

 ### Line-graph of Construction Permits Issued in New York City
 This dataset was created using the DOB Permit Issuance cleaned data files.
-Each datset was aggregated and merge to create a table with the following fields:
+Each dataset was aggregated and merge to create a table with the following fields:

 * Year ➡️ the permit year
 * A1 ➡️ count of Alteration 1 permits